 Taiji is trained and practiced for health by many people (especially seniors).
 I’d say the Chinese treat it like a social activity.

-Be personable and smile and use body language to have them understand you want to join in.
+Be personable, smile, and use body language to have them understand you want to join in.

 Taiji master on bridge

-Tip: If you want some exercise or to learn Taiji in China, find a local park or public space and get there early, before 8 am.
-Chances are good you’ll run into a group who’ll welcome you.
+Tip: If you want to exercise or learn Taiji in China, find a local park or public space and get there early, before 8 am.
+Chances are good; you’ll run into a group who’ll welcome you.

 We called the number on the poster, and sifu Yang Zhan answered.

-Tip: If you don’t speak Chinese or know someone who does, you can look at his school’s Showcase page for the email address of one of his students who can communicate in English, he helped me most when I was there.
-Many Chinese speak some English as they learn it from elementary school.
+Tip: If you don’t speak Chinese or know someone who does, you can look at his school’s Showcase page for the email address of one of his students who can communicate in English; he helped me most when I was there.
+Many Chinese speak some English as they learn it in elementary school.

-We confirmed the class times and location, and later the same night we dropped by to watch a class.
+We confirmed the class times and location, and we dropped by later that night to watch a class.

 I wanted to take it slowly, so we got to the last 20 minutes of the class just to observe.

-I don’t think I would have had this feeling if I was observing another style of martial art.
-Tsk, tsk…
+I don’t think I would have had this feeling if I had been observing another style of martial art.
+Tsk, tsk.

 I immediately felt disappointed with myself.